 My nickname throughout school was “Snot” and I remember walking into the class to find that two girls had written “snot” all over the blackboard.
 I remember the teacher walking into the classroom and without saying a word, rubbing it off.
-I remember sitting through the class feeling very ashamed of myself.
+Sitting through the class, I was feeling very ashamed of myself.

 This continued into adulthood because I am different and tribes of all sorts do not accept difference.
 It is of course difficult to see the extravagant love of God in this.

 The “Judgement Seat” is really a Lie

 I grew up believing the world was harsh but also that God was harsh and unyielding.
 Then, I believed that I would one day face “the judgement seat” and that this would be where I would be weighed, found wanting and likely cast out.

 I have discovered that this is a lie.
 God’s love for us is extravagant and amazing and beyond belief.
 God has done none of these things to me, He loves and cares for me and He hates that this has happened to me.